xregistry/spec/core/spec.md

   attributes, the update to the default Version pointer MUST be done before the attributes are updated.
 In other words, the Version updated is the new default Version, not the old one.
-- Changing the default Version of a Resource MUST NOT increment the `epoch` or `modifiedat` values of any Version of the Resource.
+- Changing the default Version of a Resource MUST NOT change the `modifiedat` value of any Version of the Resource.
+However, it MUST update the `epoch` value of the Resource.

 #### Retrieving all Versions